 Pest ants are usually divided in two ways: colour and size, for example, small brown or black ants or by food preference such as protein food eaters or sugar eaters.
 Whatever way you choose to categorise them it is essential to identify them correctly before using ant baits to control them.

-- White-footed black house ants or as they are often called black household ants in Victoria (Technomyrmex albipes) are ant species which will nest both on the inside and on the outside.
-They are 2.5 mm - 3.0mm in size and have a black colour with pale amber tarsi.
-Their diet consists of almost everything but they prefer sugary foods.
+- White-footed black house ants (Technomyrmex albipes) or black household ants as they are often called in Victoria.
+They are 2.5 mm to 3.0 mm in size and have a black colour with pale amber tarsi.
+Their diet consists of almost everything, but they prefer sugary foods.

 - Black house ant (Ochetellus glaber) is an ant species which normally makes their nests in the ground or in decaying wood.
-These ants will also make their nests in roof voids and similar building cavities.
+These ants makes their nests in roof voids and similar building cavities.
 Their colour is shiny black and their size is typically 2.0-3.0 mm.
 Their diet is mostly sweet food.

-- Coastal brown ants (Pheidole megacephala) is an ant species usually found in buildings and under paths or in rockeries, throwing out piles of soil and debris.
+- Coastal brown ants (Pheidole megacephala) is an ant species usually found in buildings and in piles of rocks, soil and debris.
 They are approximately 1.5-3.0 mm in length and have light brown or brown colour.
 Their diet consists mostly of proteins and fats.
 Coastal brown ants have minor and major soldier castes.
 Major soldier castes can be noticed by having a relatively larger head.

-- Argentine ants (Linepithema humile) is an ant species which first arrived from South America.
-They are known as a very serious pest and were the target of many w eradication campaigns which started in the 1950's.
-These ants nest in exposed soil or hidden by plants or logs.
-They are 1.5 mm -3.0 mm in size and have light brown or brown colour.
-They can be very aggressive and can drive out other ants and other animals from their living/nesting areas.
+- Argentine ants (Linepithema humile) is an ant species which arrived from South America.
+They are known as a very serious pest and were the target of many eradication campaigns (which started way back in the 1950's).
+These ants nest in exposed soil or in plants and logs.
+They are 1.5 mm to 3.0 mm in size and have light brown or brown colour.
+They can be very aggressive and can drive out other ants and other animals from their living or nesting areas.
 Their diet is very broad and contains sweet foods, meat, insects and seeds.